CumulusNetworks/docs/content/cumulus-linux-516/Whats-New/_index.md

 For a list of approved product releases, refer to the {{<exlink url="https://docs.nvidia.com/networking/software/spectrumx-solution-stack/index.html" text="NVIDIA Spectrum-X Validated Solution Stack">}}.
 {{%/notice%}}

+## What's New in Cumulus Linux 5.16.1

+Cumulus Linux 5.16.1 provides bug fixes.

-## What's New in Cumulus Linux 5.16
+## What's New in Cumulus Linux 5.16.0

-Cumulus Linux 5.16 contains new features and improvements, and provides bug fixes.
+Cumulus Linux 5.16.0 contains new features and improvements, and provides bug fixes.

 ### New Features and Enhancements